-So if you missed the last post on my whirlwind weekend away in Bali, I was invited up to check out the new Sheraton Bali Kuta Resort, as well as their newly launched FnB concepts.
+So I spent a whirlwind weekend away in Bali where I was invited up to check out the new Sheraton Bali Kuta Resort, as well as their newly launched FnB concepts.
 If you’re looking for a 5-star hotel experience that’s just a stone’s throw from the colourful Kuta beach life, this might be the place for you.

 View Birthday in Bali (2013) in a larger map

 Kuta is just 5km from Denpasar’s Ngurah Rai Airport, so the journey from the airport to the Kuta area is usually less than half an hour, definitely convenient if you’re on a short weekend trip and don’t want to spend too much time travelling.

 Sheraton has a pretty prime location along Jalan Pantai Kuta – just further down the road from the Hard Rock Cafe hotel – the beach is just across the road from the hotel!
 It’s pretty convenient to just pop down to the beach for a dip in the mornings and run back to the room for a shower before heading off for next activities.

 The hotel is directly connected to the neighbouring Beachwalk mall, a fancy new lifestyle mall with lots of international brands and FnB options, as well as other amenities like a posh cinema and children’s playground.
 For a more ‘traditional’ Bali tourist experience, the famous Popies Lane is just a short walk down the main driveway where you’ll see the usual tourist souvenir shops and sports bars.